raunaqgupta/wobe-website-demo/about.md

 permalink: /about/
 ---

-Wobe was developed by a team of technological, community and financial specialists brought together by a love for Indonesia.
-We are a fintech startup based in Jakarta, Indonesia, where we have been building solutions for the communities around us.
+Wobe is a fintech startup based in Jakarta, Indonesia, where we have been building solutions for the communities around us for more than a year now.
+We are a group of technological, community and financial specialists brought together by a love for Indonesia.
+We believe in local solutions for global issues, and here you'll find our razor focus on Indonesia helps us do this one thing well: be effective and successful in Indonesia.

-In 2015, we graduated Ideabox accelerator as top of class out of 7 startups.
+In 2015, we graduated [Ideabox accelerator](http://ideabox.co.id) as top of our class out of 7 startups, picking up several international awards along the way.
 Now, we are taking our vision to all of Indonesia.

-We believe in local solutions for global issues, and here you'll find our razor focus on Indonesia helps us do this one thing well: be effective and successful in Indonesia.

 ## How Wobe Works